Nash's House & New Place

 Tucked in beside the lavishly carved Garrick Inn pub, Harvard House was home to the mother of John Harvard, who lent his name to...

-Ale was flowing here at the same time as rhyming couplets gushed from Shakespeare's quill – this pub with low ceilings has been around a...
+Ale was flowing here at the same time as rhyming couplets gushed from Shakespeare's quill – which means this pub with low ceilings has...

 Guild Chapel information